beeliebub/Tweaks/README.md

 ## Minigames

+### Resource Rupee

+A rare currency item that can be found while gathering in resource worlds or earned as rewards.
+Resource Rupees are special emeralds with a custom name and lore that the plugin recognizes as currency.

+- **Conversion**: You can convert between Rupees and Rupee Blocks in any crafting grid.
+  - 9 **Resource Rupees** → 1 **Resource Rupee Block**.
+  - 1 **Resource Rupee Block** → 9 **Resource Rupees**.
+- **Stackable**: Both Rupees and Rupee Blocks stack normally and can be stored in any container.
+- **Visuals**: They feature a distinct green name and a `"...the Wanderer's Path..."` lore line to distinguish them from regular emeralds.

 ### Whack an Andrew

 A "Whack-a-Mole" style minigame where armor stands pop up on designated blocks in an arena.
 Players compete to hit as many as possible, and the top 3 scorers receive rewards.